watermelon candy

 processing details

-this coffee is hand-picked at peak-ripeness. it undergoes an initial 10-12 hour depulping and fermenting, where it is then transferred to a bioreactor with starter cultures, yeast, and ripe watermelon. the bioreactor is hermetically sealed, and nitrogen is introduced to create an oxygen-free environment, where the coffee is fermented further until key parameters such as temperature, pH, and Brix levels are met. once parameters are met, the coffee is removed, and then dried.
+this coffee is hand-picked at peak-ripeness. the first stage of this coffee's process is for it to undergo controlled rapid temperature changes. the cherries are then depulped for 10-12 hours before being transferred into a bioreactor with yeast, starters, and ripe watermelon. the bioreactor is hermetically sealed and nitrogen is introduced to create an oxygen-free environment, where the coffee is fermented while ph, brix, and temperature levels are monitored. once removed from the bioreactor, the coffee is washed and dried.

 varietal / cultivar